CGuangyan-BIT/PointGPT/README.md

 ## News

-[2023.09.08] Unlabeled hybrid datasets and labeled hybrid datasets have been released!
+[2023.09.08] Unlabeled hybrid dataset and labeled hybrid dataset have been released!

 [2023.08.19] Code has been updated; PointGPT-B and PointGPT-L models have been released!